 - Put items into storage

-For cases when an item's value is uncertain—for example, a tool hasn't been used recently, but someone thinks it might be needed in the future—use the red tag method.
+For cases when an item's value is uncertain — for example, a tool hasn't been used recently, but someone thinks it might be needed in the future — use the red tag method.
 Red tags are usually cardboard tags or stickers that can be attached to the items in question.
-Users fill out information about the item such as:
+Users fill out the information about the item such as

 - Name of person applying the tag

 Then the item is placed in a "red tag area" with other questionable items.
 If after a designated amount of time (perhaps a month or two) the item hasn't been used, it's time to remove it from the workspace.
 It's not worth hanging onto things that never get used since they just take up space.

 Tip: Set a reminder—on your phone or computer, or posted somewhere in the workspace—to check back in with the red tag area so it doesn't get forgotten.